 - Lash extensions

-- Simple facials/massage under the supervision of a beauty therapist.
+- Simple facials and massage (under supervision of a beauty therapist)

 Qualification: Certificate IV in Beauty Therapy

-- Equivalent to an esthetician in the US, or aesthetician in the UK
+- The Australian equivalent to an esthetician in the US or aesthetician in the UK

 - Trained in basic cosmetic chemistry